ccmbioinfo/stager/docs/oidc.md

 ```

-In order to fit with our current auth protocol, enhance security, and ensure good record keeping, a Stager user should be created with the subscriber id of the new client.
-The client can then perform actions on endpoints decorated with the `require_login_or_token_with_role` function, as long as the client has the appropriate role.

-**Note** that this is definitely still a work in progress.
-To explore:

--   Moving role-based checks into policies, specifically [client policies](https://www.keycloak.org/docs/4.8/authorization_services/#_policy_client)
+Before the new client can communicate with Stager, a Stager user must be created with the subject id of the service account "user".

 ## Possible issues